MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 Additionally, revoking access for one of the attachments also revokes access for the other attachments in the same protected email.

-#### Documents accessed via SharePoint
+#### Documents accessed via SharePoint or OneDrive

-- Protected documents that are uploaded to SharePoint lose their **ContentID** value, and access cannot be track or revoked.
+- Protected documents that are uploaded to SharePoint or OneDrive lose their **ContentID** value, and access cannot be track or revoked.

-- If a user downloads the file from SharePoint and accesses it from their local machine, a new **ContentID** is applied to the document when they open it locally.
+- If a user downloads the file from SharePoint or OneDrive and accesses it from their local machine, a new **ContentID** is applied to the document when they open it locally.

     Using the original **ContentID** value to track data will not include any access performed for the user's downloaded file.
 Additionally, revoking access based on the original **ContentID** value will not revoke access for any of the downloaded files.